About Biomedical Equipment Technology

 Individuals will develop hands-on skills in air-conditioning, heating systems, and electrical theory along with troubleshooting skills.
 Studies also include tiling, flooring, general building repairs, plumbing applications including state and international plumbing, electrical and building codes to include commercial equipment and repair.

 General maintenance and repair workers fix and maintain machines, mechanical equipment, and buildings.
 They paint, repair flooring, and work on plumbing, electrical, and air-conditioning and heating systems, among other tasks.
-According to the U.S. Bureau of Labor Statistics HVAC Techs make a median salary of $40,280 a year.
+According to the Bureau of Labor Statistics general maintenance and repair workers make a mean salary of $41,960 a year.

 About Combination Welding